hl7au/au-fhir-core/input/pagecontent/comparison.md

 	</tbody>
 </table>

-#### US Core
-[US Core Implementation Guide 7.0.0](https://hl7.org/fhir/us/core/STU7/) defines the expected capabilities of systems to support interoperability and clinical data exchange in the US healthcare context.

-##### US Core Client CapabilityStatement additional requirements
+#### US Core CapabilityStatement additional requirements

-The [US Core Client CapabilityStatement](https://hl7.org/fhir/us/core/STU7/CapabilityStatement-us-core-client.html) introduces additional conformance expectations not required by AU Core.
+A system conforming to an AU Core CapabilityStatement aligns with US Core CapabilityStatements but will require additional functionality to meet its stricter or broader requirements.
+The table below identifies additional requirements included in US Core CapabilityStatements.
 Implementers are advised to note that some code changes may be required to ensure full compliance.

 **Legend:**